Nightclubs

 Galaxy 21

-With the rise of disco music and its appeal to New York’s increasingly diverse population, George took the initiative to create a new format for WOR which incorporated this new, popular music.
+With the rise of disco music and its appeal to New York’s increasingly diverse population, George took the initiative to create a new format for WOR incorporating this new, popular music.
 WOR decided to shelve the format, but George wasn’t done with disco.
 It was during this era that George entered the world of party promotion.
-He first hosted gatherings at his own apartment funded with entertainment allowances from WOR.
+He first hosted gatherings at his own apartment, funded with entertainment allowances from WOR.
 However, the crowds at these parties – made up of a mix of George’s sales clients, his personal friends, and the elite after-hours circles of New York – quickly grew too large for the limited space.

 Galaxy 21 quickly became one of the true hot spots in the New York club scene.
 With multiple themed rooms, an art gallery, and famous DJs backing up a uniquely powerful sound system, the club attracted large crowds right from the start.
 Prominent guests included Jack Nicholson, Cher, the original Broadway cast of Rocky Horror Show, Motown songwriters Nick and Valerie Simpson, Aretha Franklin, the Rolling Stones, and more.
 However, the demographic makeup of the crowd shifted over time.
-After its opening Galaxy lost some of its diversity and evolved into a primarily Puerto Rican club.
+After its opening, Galaxy lost some of its diversity and evolved into a primarily Puerto Rican club.

 Experiment 4